dcortez2268/aws-amazon-connect/vocab-concepts-overview.md

 SAAS, Software as a Service: The cloud provider manages all aspects of hardware, software, and application,
                              you only manage data and access only.

-Serverless computing: means that your code runs on servers without needing to provision or manage the
-                    servers.the cloud service provider automatically provisions, scales, and manages the infrastructure required to run code.
-These architectures are highly scalable and event driven.
-They use resources only when a specific function or trigger occurs.
 AWS LAMBDA: service for serverless computing, (allows you to run code without needing to provision or manage
             servers ), triggers in response to events, and scales automatically, Amazon SQS, Simple Queue Service: service that allows you to send, store, and receive messages between software